iwatake2222/play_with_tflite/pj_tflite_det_yolov5/README.md

 # YOLOv5 with TensorFlow Lite in C++
 Sample project to run YOLOv5 + SORT

-Click the image to open in YouTube
+Click the image to open in YouTube. https://youtu.be/YhxTmtAuAUA

 [![00_doc/yolov5_sort.jpg](00_doc/yolov5_sort.jpg)](https://youtu.be/YhxTmtAuAUA)